aplteam/SaveDyalogEXEs/README.md

 It returns a log of all actions taken.

-This user command is useful only when you want to take a backup of the current version of Dyalog before patching it.
+This user command is useful only when you want to take a backup of the current version(s) of Dyalog before patching it.